emgroves/iris-react-webrtc/README.md

 * onVideoMute - call this function to mute video
 * localVideos - list of local audio/video tracks
 * remoteVideos - list of remote audio/video tracks
+* sendChatMessage - to send chat messages to participant
+* setDisplayName - to set display name
 * endSession - call to end WebRTC session
 * addWebRTCListener - add listener for the given event type (see section below for list of available events)
 * removeWebRTCListener - remove event listener that was previously installed with the above call